LLNL/sundials/doc/idas/guide/source/Introduction.rst

   (:numref:`IDAS.Mathematics.rootfinding`).

-* The following chapter describes the structure of the SUNDIALS suite of solvers (:numref:`Organization`) and the software organization of the IDAS solver (:numref:`IDAS.Organization.IDAS`).
+* The following chapter describes the structure of the SUNDIALS suite of solvers (:numref:`IDAS.Organization`) and the software organization of the IDAS solver (:numref:`IDAS.Organization.IDAS`).

 * Chapter :numref:`IDAS.Usage.SIM` is the main usage document for IDAS